jitendrakumar07/jitendrakumar07/README.md

 ---

+## 💼 Portfolio Admin

+A sophisticated admin panel designed to manage every aspect of my personal portfolio.
+Key functionalities include:

+- **Add Education:**
+  Seamlessly input academic qualifications and achievements.

+- **Add Projects:**
+  Create and manage detailed project entries, complete with descriptions and links.

+- **Add Experiences:**
+  Record work experiences and internships with comprehensive details.

+- **Update All Entries:**
+  Edit and update every section of the portfolio to keep the information current.

+- **Remove All Entries:**
+  A deletion option for cleaning up outdated or incorrect data.

+- **Skills Update Only:**
+  A dedicated module to manage and update technical and soft skills independently.

+---

 ## 🚀 Future Goals

-I'm excited to integrate the **PhonePe Payment Gateway** into upcoming projects and further enhance my admin panel with advanced dynamic features.
+I'm excited to integrate the **PhonePe Payment Gateway** into upcoming projects and further enhance my admin panels with advanced dynamic features.
 Stay tuned for more innovations!

 ---